leonidessaguisagjr/unicodeutil/README.rst

 This is released under an MIT license.
 See the ``LICENSE`` file in this repository for more information.

-The included ``CaseFolding.txt`` and ``UnicodeData.txt`` files are part of the Unicode Character Database that is published by the Unicode Consortium.
-Please consult the `Unicode® Terms of Use <https://www.unicode.org/copyright.html>`_ prior to use.
+The included ``CaseFolding.txt`` and ``UnicodeData.txt`` files are part of the Unicode® Character Database that is published by Unicode, Inc.  Please consult the `Unicode® Terms of Use <https://www.unicode.org/copyright.html>`_ prior to use.